NOrangeeroli/RL_onoff/envs/README.md

 ### Creating a Conda Environment

-1. Create the environment from the YAML file:
+1. Create the environment from the YAML file (run from project root):
    ```bash
    conda env create -f envs/environment_huggingface.yml
    ```